elevy99927/mcp-tutorial/09-front-back-agent/instructions.md

 ## Project Context
 The project demonstrates full-stack agent orchestration with frontend and backend separation.
 The system includes:
-- Frontend server (`src/frontend.ts`) on port 3000 - handles UI and user interaction
+- Frontend server (`src/frontend/frontend.ts`) on port 3000 - handles UI and user interaction
-- Backend API (`src/backend.ts`) on port 3001 - handles authentication and data
+- Backend API (`src/backend/backend.ts`) on port 3001 - handles authentication and data
+- Agents Configuration locates in config/agents.json
+- every agent MUST add his name to every file it create as comment in the file.
+- Frontend-agent will run befor Backend-agent

 ## Tasks:
-1. Create backend API.
-Do not use authenticateToken
+0. Generate frontend enhancements
+1. add phone field to the frontend registration form UI
+2. update the backend API, to support the phone field
+3. update the frontend UI Registration forms, to support the phone field. do not change the login form.
-2. Connect frontend to backend for user verification
+4. keep the frontend to backend communication
+5. Do not add new API. you can just change existing APIs
+6. update all API responses to include the phone field
+7. update the GET /api/users endpoint to return phone field in user data

+## General Tasks
-3. Generate comprehensive tests for both frontend and backend
+1. Generate comprehensive tests for both frontend and backend
-4. Create system topology diagram showing full-stack architecture
+2. Create system topology diagram showing full-stack architecture
-5. Generate project README documentation
-6. Add phone field to user registration
-7. Create HTML test reports for both services
+3. Create HTML test reports for both services
-8. Provide full-stack system summary
+4. Provide full-stack system summary

 ## Agent Communication System:
 Frontend agents can request backend changes via file-based mailbox system: